Valdecy/ELECTRE-Tree/README.md

 * V = Optional argument.
 The veto threshold list indicated by the decision maker.
 The default value is [], meaning that the algorithm will try to optimize this parameter.

 * cut_level = Optional argument.
 The list of possibles cut level values indicated by the decision maker.
-The default value is [0.5, 1.0], meaning that the algorithm will try to optimize this parameter from 0.5 to 1.
+The default value is [0.5, 1.0], meaning that the algorithm will try to optimize this parameter with a value from 0.5 to 1.

 * rule = Decides if the allocation rule is pessimist 'pc' or optimist 'oc'.
 The default values is 'pc'.